 If you have a car, ONLY park is designated car parks.
 Every single day we saw tens of cars that had been fined for parking on the side of the road.
 There is a tiny sign saying no parking for 4km as you leave Ribcev Laz, which is easily missed.

 Budget: Halfway along the lake and right across from the water is Hostel Pod Voglom.
 Rated 9.2/10 on Hostelworld this is the perfect place to stay for budget travellers.
 4-bed dorm rooms are €16 a night and include a free breakfast.

 Hostel Pod Voglom has boats, canoes, kayaks and mountain bikes for hire.
 Next door you can arrange paragliding, rafting and canyoning trips through the Pac sports centre.

-Whiles these glamping options may not be around Bohinj, if you are in Slovenia you should check them out.
+Glamping: These glamping options may not be around Bohinj, but if you are in Slovenia you should check them out.
 I found these too late and wish I could wind back the clock and check into one.

 Mid-range: Right in the heart of town you’ll find the Cerkovnik Apartments.
 The great location is matched with clean simple wooden rooms and they make homemade honey onsite.
 Yum!